 The modern day work at home mum goes straight from getting the kids ready for school, to making them breakfast, to harassing them out of the door onto the school run, to sweating bullets getting them to school on time, to racing back to the desk to nail her deadlines and targets.

 She bashes out her work, taking a 5 minute lunch break when she usually fixes herself a mediocre lunch and puts the latest heap of laundry in the washing pile on.
-She races on through her work until school pick up when she has all of five minutes to switch out of work mode into mum mode, trying as hard as she can to be present and not let the unfinished work tempting her from her laptop or the house stuff that needs to be done encroach on those precious afternoon hours, before fixing dinner.
+She races on through her work in her makeshift work space until school pick up when she has all of five minutes to switch out of work mode into mum mode, trying as hard as she can to be present and not let the unfinished work tempting her from her laptop or the house stuff that needs to be done encroach on those precious afternoon hours, before fixing dinner.

 The modern day mum doesn’t get to switch off after bed time – but spends her evening fixing the house, mopping up the rest of her emails lest she drown in them the following morning, before slumping in front of Netflix.
 The repeat adinfinitum.